-G. de P. — Well, Companions, we seem to be increasing in numbers all the time.
+G. de P. — We seem to be increasing in numbers all the time.
 Are there any questions this evening?

 Student — Can anything be explained about the functions or the meaning of the five life-winds: prana, apana, samana, vyana, udana?